living expectations emerson

 There are many different tools that can help you deal with high expectations.
 The goal is to handle life’s expectations more effectively so that you can feel better and accomplish more in less time.

-1. Prepare for the stress.
-When you know you are going to be stressed out or that expectations will be higher than usual, you can proactively prepare for it to take the debilitating properties out of the equation.
-For example, if you are worried about the uncertainties that cannot control, involve others to find out the answers.
-If it is literally impossible to predict, then all you can do is accept the fact that you cannot control everything in life and make some contingency plans that will help you feel more confident and comfortable.
+**1. Get ready for stress.** When you realize that stress is likely or that expectations will be higher than normal, you can prepare in advance to reduce its negative impact.
+For instance, if you’re anxious about things you can’t control, seek help from others to find answers.
+If it’s truly impossible to predict, then the best you can do is accept that you can’t control everything in life and create backup plans that will help you feel more secure and at ease.

 2. Rehearse for stressful situations.
 For instance, if you know that you will be making a presentation in front of an audience or that you have to present information to your boss, rehearse your presentation using the same materials you will use for the real deal.
 This will allow you to see your areas of opportunity so that you can work on gaining the confidence you need.
 When you rehearse, you take the a lot of the unknown out of the equation so you can simply focus on doing your best without adding any additional anxiety.